 6. Change in Principal Occupation.
 When a director’s principal occupation or business association changes substantially during his or her tenure as a director, that director will submit an offer to resign for consideration by the Board, which will determine the action, if any, to be taken with respect to the resignation offer.

 7. Other Directorships.
 The Board has adopted a policy that directors should not serve as a director of more than four public companies, the Company being one of the four.
-Directors who are serving as executive officers of public companies may not serve on the boards of more than three public companies, the Company being one of these.
+Directors who are serving as executive officers of public companies may not serve on the boards of more than two public companies, the Company being one of these.
 Service on the boards of subsidiary companies with no publicly traded stock, non-profit organizations and non-public for-profit organizations is not included in this calculation.
 Moreover, if a director sits on several mutual fund boards within the same fund family, it will count as one board for purposes of this calculation.
 Directors must advise the Chair of the Nominating/Corporate Governance Committee in advance of accepting an invitation to serve on another public company board.

 9. Director Resignation Policy.
 The Board has amended the Company’s Bylaws to provide for majority voting in the election of directors.
 In uncontested elections, directors are elected by a majority of the votes cast, which means that the number of shares voted “for” a director must exceed the number of shares voted “against” that director.
 Any director who is not elected by a majority of the votes cast is expected to tender his or her resignation offer to the Nominating/Corporate Governance Committee.
 The Nominating/Corporate Governance Committee will recommend to the Board whether to accept or reject the resignation offer, or whether other action should be taken.
 In determining whether to recommend that the Board accept any resignation offer, the Nominating/Corporate Governance Committee will be entitled to consider all factors believed relevant by the Committee’s members.
 The Board will act on the Nominating/Corporate Governance Committee’s recommendation within ninety (90) days following certification of the election results.
 In deciding whether to accept the resignation offer, the Board will consider the factors considered by the Nominating/Corporate Governance Committee and any additional information and factors that the Board believes to be relevant.
 Thereafter, the Board will promptly publicly disclose its decision regarding the director’s resignation offer (including the reason(s) for rejecting the resignation offer, if applicable).
 If the Board accepts a director’s resignation offer pursuant to this process, the Nominating/Corporate Governance Committee will recommend to the Board and the Board will thereafter determine whether to fill such vacancy or reduce the size of the Board.
 Any director who tenders his or her resignation pursuant to this provision will not participate in the proceedings of either the Nominating/Corporate Governance Committee or the Board with respect to his or her own resignation offer.